Over a Decade of Social Opinion Mining: A Systematic Review: Review Analysis

 \subsection{Language}

-Multilingual/bilingual social opinion mining is very challenging, since it deals with multi-cultural social data.
+Multilingual/bilingual SOM is very challenging, since it deals with multi-cultural social data.
 For example, analysing Chinese and English online posts can bring a mixed sentiment on such posts.
 Therefore, it is hard for researchers to make a fair judgement in cases where online posts' results from different languages contradict each other \cite{YanG2014}.

-The majority of the studies (354 out of 465) considered for this review analysis support one language in their social opinion mining solutions.
+The majority of the studies (354 out of 465) considered for this review analysis support one language in their SOM solutions.
 A total of 80 studies did not specify whether their proposed solution is language-agnostic or otherwise, or else their modality was not textual-based.
 Lastly, only 31 studies cater for more than one language, with 18 being bilingual, 1 being trilingual and 12 proposed solutions claiming to be multilingual.
-Regarding the latter, the majority were tested on a few languages at most, with \cite{Castellucci2015a, Castellucci2015b} on English and Italian, \cite{Montejo2014} on English and Spanish, \cite{Erdmann2014} on English and Japanese, \cite{Radhika2017} on English and Malayalam\footnote{Malayalam is a Dravidian language spoken in the Indian state of Kerala and the union territories of Lakshadweep and Puducherry by the Malayali people.}, \cite{Baccouche2018} on English, French and Arabic, \cite{Munezero2015} on keyword sets for different languages (e.g., Spanish, French), \cite{Wehrmann2017} on English, Spanish, Portuguese and German, \cite{Cui2011} on Basic Latin (English) and Extended Latin (Portuguese, Spanish, German), \cite{Teixeira2017} on Spanish, Italian, Portuguese, French, English, and Arabic, \cite{Zhang2017} on 8 languages, namely English, German, Portuguese, Spanish, Polish, Slovak, Slovenian, Swedish, and \cite{GaoBo2016} on 11 languages, namely English, Dutch, French, German, Italian, Polish, Portuguese, Russian, Spanish, Swedish and Turkish.
+Regarding the latter, the majority were tested on a few languages at most, with \cite{Castellucci2015a, Castellucci2015b} on English and Italian, \cite{Montejo2014} on English and Spanish, \cite{Erdmann2014} on English and Japanese, \cite{Radhika2017} on English and Malayalam\footnote{Malayalam is a Dravidian language spoken in the Indian state of Kerala and the union territories of Lakshadweep and Puducherry by the Malayali people}, \cite{Baccouche2018} on English, French and Arabic, \cite{Munezero2015} on keyword sets for different languages (e.g., Spanish, French), \cite{Wehrmann2017} on English, Spanish, Portuguese and German, \cite{Cui2011} on Basic Latin (English) and Extended Latin (Portuguese, Spanish, German), \cite{Teixeira2017} on Spanish, Italian, Portuguese, French, English, and Arabic, \cite{Zhang2017} on 8 languages, namely English, German, Portuguese, Spanish, Polish, Slovak, Slovenian, Swedish, and \cite{GaoBo2016} on 11 languages, namely English, Dutch, French, German, Italian, Polish, Portuguese, Russian, Spanish, Swedish and Turkish.

 The list below specifies the languages supported by the 19 bilingual and trilingual studies: \begin{multicols}{2} \begin{itemize} \item English and Italian \cite{Severyn2016, Davanzo2015, Pupi2014}; \item English and German \cite{Abdelrazeq2016, Tumasjan2010}; \item English and Spanish \cite{Giachanou2017, Cotfas2015, Delcea2014}; \item English and Brazilian Portuguese \cite{Guerra2014}; \item English and Chinese \cite{Xia2017, YanG2014}; \item English and Dutch \cite{Flaes2016}; \item English and Greek \cite{Politopoulou2013}; \item English and Hindi \cite{Anjaria2014}; \item English and Japanese \cite{Ragavi2014}; \item English and Roman-Urdu \cite{Javed2014}; \item English and Swedish \cite{LiYujiao2018}; \item English and Korean \cite{Ramadhani2017}; \item English, German and Spanish \cite{Boididou2018}. \end{itemize} \end{multicols}